By Jennifer Provenza at Good Food From The Heart

 Sugar Free Raspberry Syrup

 You are going to love this syrup!
-As a kid, I remember loving trying all the different fruit flavored syrups when my family went out for pancakes.
+As a kid, I remember loving trying all the different fruit flavored syrups when my family went out for pancakes at IHOP.
 As fun as that was, those syrups were all so sugary and cloyingly sweet.
 This syrup, on the other hand, is fresh and tangy and has way less sugar and calories than maple syrup.

-You can actually use other fruits to make this syrup (blueberries, peaches, strawberries), but raspberries are my favorite to use.
-You can start with either frozen or fresh raspberries, but I usually use frozen because they are a lot cheaper and less likely to be moldy.
+- For the raspberries: You can actually use lots of other fruits to make this syrup (blueberries, peaches, strawberries, etc… but raspberries are my favorite to use.

 Start by putting the raspberries, water, orange zest, and cinnamon in a small sauce pan and cooking over medium heat until the raspberries have all broken down.
 If you are using maple syrup, add it now.
 The maple syrup version will (obviously) still contain sugar, but it will have no unrefined sugar and will certainly have less sugar than straight maple syrup.
 If you are using stevia, wait until the end to add it.

-You can store this in the refrigerator for a few days if you want to make ahead and can also freeze for later use.
+You can store this in the refrigerator for up to a week if you want to make ahead and can also freeze for later use.

 - small sauce pot